jack-maber/comp130-journal/README.md

 ## Paper 4:Self-Driving Cars and the Urban Challenge Chris Urmson - cited
 http://ieeexplore.ieee.org.ezproxy.falmouth.ac.uk/document/4475861/

-In the United States, over 42,000 people are killed and over 2.7 million people are injured each year1
+In the United States, over 42,000 people are killed and over 2.7 million people are injured each year

 "Maps also provide important contextual information.
 Consider figure 2a; without any context, the two vehicles appear to be on a collision course.
 Given context (see figure 2b), we can safely assume that one of the vehicles is just making a lane change and that nothing untoward is about to happen.
 Boss uses a model of the nearby roads in much the same way to anticipate and reason about other vehicles' movements."